ardagnir/athame/README.md

 - Athame also works on OSX.

 For vim-mode (Athame will act similarly to a normal shell if these are missing):
- - Vim 7.4
+ - Vim 7.4 (or greater)
    - Your version needs to have [+clientserver](#setting-up-vim-with-clientserver)
    - Athame may expose bugs in older versions of Vim.
-I recommend using a version that includes patches 1-928 at the minimum.
+If you use 7.4, I recommend using a version that includes patches 1-928 at the minimum.

  - X (For linux, you probably have this already.
 For OSX, install XQuartz)